 A non-medicinal way to reduce motion sickness is to sit where there is the least motion.
 For example, sitting over the wings in airplanes or in the front seat of a car (except children) or in the central location of a boat can help.
 A semi-reclined position with the head braced is best.
 It may be helpful to be in a well-ventilated area.

 People who suffer from motion sickness should avoid the following before or during travel:

 - dairy products

 - foods high in salt, protein, or calories

 If you read or look at nearby objects, or look at things going by such as the scenery in your trip, motion sickness could get worse.
 It is better to focus on objects on the horizon.

-Other treatments such as wristbands and magnets may be helpful, but there is little information available about their effectiveness.
+Other treatments such as ginger, wristbands and acupressure may be helpful, but there is little information available about their effectiveness.